 - In a not dissimilar vein, SproutSocial finds in their studies that people are 16X more likely to check out a social post that has been shared by a friend (who works for brand A) than social content from brand A itself.

-- LinkedIn also found that even though only about 2% of employees re-share their organization's social content, they end up garnering as much as 20% of the company's total engagement.
+- LinkedIn also found that even though only about 2% of employees re-share their organization's social content, they garner as much as 20% of the company's total engagement.

-- Talent seeking jobs place a premium on current employees' opinion, with professional and social networks now their trusted, go-to tools for job search.
+- Talent-seeking jobs place a premium on current employees' opinions, with professional and social networks now their trusted, go-to tools for job search.

-It's about employees developing a sense of ownership and accountability for the brand and becoming fan, evangelist, and mascot rolled into one.
-A Fast Company article headline says it all…
+It's about employees developing a sense of ownership and accountability for the brand and becoming fans, evangelists, and mascots rolled into one.
+A Fast Company article headline says it all,

 Vocal Employees are a Company's Best PR

-While the term EMPLOYEE ADVOCACY has several avatars and ramifications, for leaders, brand custodian, and founders, the core connotation is unambiguous and stark: If you want to make an impression with the outside world, look within, Start with your people - understand what is an employee advocacy program and what it can do to your organization.
+While the term employee advocacy has several implications for leaders, brand custodians, and founders, the core connotation is unambiguous and stark.
+If you want to make an impression with the outside world, look within, start with your people - understand what an employee advocacy program is and what it can do to your organization.